-Incorporated in 1975, the organization started in a book store when a group of writers decided to offer a few classes and readings in the upstairs loft.
-Over the years, it grew organically as a community-based nonprofit to become one of the nation’s leading independent literary centers.
+Incorporated on August 22, 1975, the organization started in Marly Rusoff's book store when she encouraged a group of writers to offer a few classes and readings in the upstairs loft.
+Over the years, it grew as a community-based nonprofit to become one of the nation’s leading independent literary centers.
 The Loft now has an annual budget over $2 million and serves thousands of writers and readers each year.
 Annually, the Loft offers hundreds of classes, many awards and grants, reading and spoken word series, and literary resources such as small library, writing studios, and a book club room.
 Watch a recap by Rebecca Weaver of the Loft history in the 1970s.

 At Rusoff & Co.
-Book Dealers (1302 Southeast 4th Street) in Dinkytown near the University of Minnesota's Minneapolis campus, Robert Bly is coaxed into reading his poems aloud.
-The response from the customers leads owner Marly Rusoff to consider holding more readings at the store.
+Book Dealers (1302 Southeast 4th Street) in Dinkytown near the University of Minnesota's Minneapolis campus, Marly Rusoff coaxes Robert Bly into reading his poems aloud.
+The response from the customers leads to more readings at the store.

 In a second floor room above the store, in a space devoted to small press and little magazines, Marly Rusoff begins to host publication readings for local authors.
 The idea to hold workshops in the space begins when Saint Paul poet Jim Moore, in search for a space to conduct a poetry workshop, asks Rusoff if he could use the room.

 Unable to afford continuing rent payments on the upstairs room, Rusoff contacts several friends, including Moore, Patricia Hampl, Phebe Hanson, and Michael Dennis Browne, and presents them with the idea of forming a "poets' club" that would support itself by charging dues of $15 per year.
 A fundraising party, emceed by Garrison Keillor, is held and 100 memberships are sold.